 Located near Hai Bar Yotvata Reserve, between Kibbutz Yotvata and Kibbutz Samar on road number 90, about 35 km north of Eilat.
 The campground has hot showers, toilets, BBQ corners, electricity spots for phone charging, a drinking water faucet, and a field kitchen with a refrigerator and cooktop.
 It is possible to get sleeping mattresses for an additional fee.
 The camping is in private tents.

-Camping is possible only on the weekends (Thursday to Saturday) or during the Jewish holidays.
+Camping is possible only on the weekends (Thursday to Saturday) or on Jewish holidays.
 You can arrive at the campground until 4 PM.
 Check-out is possible until 11 AM.
 If you wish to leave the campground during the day for a hike in the area, you will need to leave an ID at the entrance of the site as a security deposit.

 The prices (in March 2022) are 55 Shekels for adults and 40 Shekels for children.
 Payment is made upon arrival at the ticket office.
 You can pay by credit or cash.